argoproj-labs/argo-workflows-operator/README.md

 ## Roadmap

-* We'll want a way to prevent the operator from installing into namespaces.
+* We might want a way to prevent the operator from installing into namespaces.
 It might be opt-in or might be opt-out.
 * Some namespaces are likely to need some kind of special set-up or configuration, e.g. due to some namespaces being high-load, or having different controller configuration.